beginning of content

 People with depression may find it hard to do ordinary tasks, such as:

-They may also be unable to do things that they enjoy.
+They may also be unable to do things that they previously enjoyed.

 The person may feel like a burden to their friends and family.
 They may be worried about facing stigma about their illness.
 This can prevent them from asking for help.
 You can support them by:

-It's always a good idea to ask them first before helping them.
+It's always a good idea to ask first before helping them.
 This way, the person you are supporting has a choice and is not being told what to do.
+You can also understand what will actually help them during this time.
 Remind them that:

 Sometimes they may reject your help, but even just offering your support and care can make a difference.